ankowals/saf/README.md

 Then we can define selectors as global variables in the class.
 We shall define methods load and isLoaded (if the one from BasePage is not enough -> we can overwrite it).

-When access to SUT configruation is needed use Environment.readProperty(input) method, for example
+When access to SUT configruation is needed use Storage.get("Environment.Active." + input) method, for example

-	Environment.readProperty("WEB_url");
+	String url = Storage.get("Environment.Active.Web.url");

 To access the driver just call PageCore.findElement...
 Use previously defined selectors to find elements on the page and execute actions on them.